the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 The reverse sort should work now.

 Last but not least you have to deal with one open question for the sake of an improved user experience.
 Can a user distinguish which column is actively sorted?
-So far it is not possible.
+So far, it is not possible.
 Let's give the user a visual feedback.

 Each Sort component gets its specific `sortKey` already.
 It could be used to identify the activated sort.
 You can pass the `sortKey` from the internal component state as active sort key to your Sort component.

 {lang=javascript}
 ~~~~~~~~